 Unless, that is, you’re from the Korean peninsula where everyone cares about your New Year birthday—because it is everyone’s birthday.

-This collective birthday gives Koreans a very particular concept of age.
+Collectively turning a year older gives Koreans a very particular concept of age.
 Once born, a baby is considered to be one year old, accounting for the time spent in the womb.
-The baby will turn two not a year after it is born, but in the Lunar New Year.
-The new year will be celebrated in 2017 on January 28.
-This means that babies born on January 27, 2017, will be two years old in Korea, and one day old in the rest of the world.
+The baby will turn two not a year after it is born, but on New Year’s.
+This means that Korean babies born on December 31st turn two on January 1st , even though they would be one day old in the rest of the world.

 In the Korean peninsula, this difference is extremely important.
 Korean culture organizes hierarchical social relationships based on age.
-Junior must treat seniors with respect, so knowing someone’s age is critical.
-Everyone born in the same lunar year shares the same age, so they are equal.
-But a person born a day before the lunar new year will be a year older than a person born a day after, and will thus be their senior.
+Juniors must treat seniors with respect, so knowing someone’s age is critical.
+Everyone born on the same year shares the same age, so they are equal.
+But a person born a day before the new year will be a year older than a person born a day after, and will thus be their senior.

-What happens on a person’s “actual” date of birth, or yangnyeok saeng-il?
+What happens on a person’s date of birth?
 It is still an occasion to celebrate, it’s just not as big.
 Shin says that she usually has a small party with around five people, or goes out to eat with friends and family.

 Only certain birthdays, like the dol, or one-year birthday, and the 60th birthday, are considered of great importance.
 This is because for most of the peninsula’s history, many people died before these birthdays due to lack of medicine and markedly varying temperatures.
 If a baby survived after the first year, the chance of mortality decreased significantly, so it was an occasion for a great party.
 Likewise, it was not common for someone to live over 60, so it was seen as proper to revere elders who did.